sailfish009/openstructure/modules/io/doc/mmcif.rst

-MMCif File Format
+mmCIF File Format
 --------------------------------------------------------------------------------

-The MMCif file format is an alternate container for structural entities, also provided by the PDB.
+The mmCIF file format is an alternate container for structural entities, also provided by the PDB.
 Here we describe how to load those files and how to deal with information provided above the common PDB format.

-Loading MMCif Files
+Loading mmCIF Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. autofunction:: ost.io.LoadMMCIF